The-DevOps-Daily/devops-daily/ebook/en/content/107-the-grep-command.md

 ### Examples:

-1. To search the contents of the destination.txt file for a string("KeY") case insensitively.
+1. To search the contents of the destination.txt file for a string("key") case insensitively.

 ```
-grep -i "KeY" destination.txt
+grep -i "key" destination.txt
 ```

 2. Displaying the count of number of matches